 There is no formal FDA regulation on the all-natural claim.
 Due to these loose definitions, companies can slap on the all natural label with little to no criteria.
 In contrast to foods claiming to be “natural,” the USDA and FDA heavily regulate the foods that get the USDA Certified Organic label.
 Regulations prohibit organically processed foods from containing artificial preservatives, colors, or flavors and require that all ingredients are organic, with some minor exceptions (e.g. pectin in fruit jams).
-This being said, organic products does not guarantee that the food is “healthy.”
-Organic foods, specifically processed foods, can still be high in salt, added sugar and saturated fat.
+This being said, organic foods, specifically processed foods, can still be high in salt, added sugar and saturated fat.

 Edit: I did mention in my webinar that organic means that the food items contain “no toxic pesticides or chemicals” and now recognize that this statement is misleading.
 Organic farming methods still use pesticides, but these pesticides are derived from natural sources and processed lightly if at all before use.

 What is the difference between total sugars and added sugars?